 No mother's maiden name given

 My personal thanks for this research effort to: M. R. Solari, researcher,

 Colvin's photo in 1933 during the Underhill shootout appears on the home page of this website and also the "photo gallery."

 FBI Special Agent, Earl J. Connelley (1920 - 1954)

-Commonly known as E. J. Connelley, he was born and raised in Columbus, Ohio January, 1892.
+E. J. Connelley was born January, 1892 and raised in Columbus, Ohio.
 In 1917, during the War, Connelley joined the Army as a private, served in the Signal Corps, and was discharged as a first lieutenant by war's end.

 Connelley studied law and accounting in New York and joined the FBI in January, 1920.
 In 1927, he was promoted to Special Agent In Charge in St. Louis, and subsequently served in the same capacity in the New York, Chicago, and Cincinnati offices.
 Throughout his 34 year career, Connelley was involved as an Inspector, and SAC, in many of the most prominent Bureau cases, especially those of the gangster era.
 Connelley essentially replaced Inspector Sam Cowley in Chicago in late 1934, after Cowley had been killed in action along with SA Herman Hollis.

 In addition to the major kidnappings, the Dillinger and other cases, Connelley led the raid in Chicago capturing "Doc" Barker, and subsequently took his men to Florida to capture "Ma" Barker and her son, Fred.
 As most know, this attempt led to a gunfight at Ocala, Florida wherein both Barkers were killed.